 While almost every diet and nutritional program focuses on “what” you should eat, intermittent fasting primarily focuses on “when” you should eat.
 That is, with this program, you only eat during a specific period of time during the day.
 The remainder of the day is your fasting period.
 Due to the fact it focuses on “when” and not “what”, intermitted fasting is more of an eating pattern than a diet itself.

-Before beginning an intermittent fasting program and deciding on which structure makes the most sense for you, it is important to speak with your physician.
+Before beginning an intermittent fasting program and deciding on which structure makes the most sense for you, it is important to discuss it with your sports nutritionist or trainer.

 Eating & Fasting Windows